qorix-group/process_description/process/process_areas/architecture_design/architecture_concept.rst

       {{ draw_component(need(), needs) }}

 The *lower level components* are optional and rely on the complexity of the component.
 Thus there is no graphic representation required for it.
-In all views the Components which are marked as ASIL_B related are drawn in red color.
+In all views the components which are marked as ASIL_B related are drawn in red color.

 Dynamic View
 ------------